-Here are some updates on the situation in the CAR: Africa News (November 13); The New Indian Express (October 10) Central African Republic Fact Sheet (September 2017); and some more Fast Facts about the CAR from the CNN library.
+Here are some updates on the situation in the CAR: Relief Web (January 9); Medicines Sans Frontieres (January 8); UN News Center (January 5) Central African Republic Fact Sheet (September 2017); and some more Fast Facts about the CAR from the CNN library.
 In addition, according to Business Insider, of the 25 poorest countrries on earth, the CAR is the poorest of the poor!

 Although first published in Decemeber of 2016, this article and video capture the suffering of the people of the C.A.R.